gildahl/arcadeVFE/README.md

 Sequence numbers are assigned to each action automatically when you add the action.
 To change the auto-assigned sequence of an action, just use the **Move Up** and **Move Down** buttons and you will see the sequence number for that action adjust according to its position in the list.
 Note that for `ROM Monitor` actions, the sequence number will always be 1 (since these are fully automated actions that have no need for sequencing).

 ### Voice Phrase
-This is the voice annunciation phrase you assigned to the action.
+This is the voice notification phrase you assigned to the action.

 ### Command
 This is the command line template with field tags replaced (i.e. the actual command line that will be executed).